l3uddz/ss-tvirl/README.md

 # ss-tvirl
-SmoothStreams script to supply TVirl with SmoothStreams support.
+SmoothStreams script to supply TvIRL with SmoothStreams support.
 EPG and playlist is retrieved via fog and altered/sent to TVirl.
 Hash token is automatically renewed when they expire.

+It also has the added capability of feeding streams to Plex DVR!

 ## Credits